Wisconsin NRHS is a chapter of the National Railway Historical Society.

 The Wisconsin Chapter was founded in 1950.
 Our purpose is to gather, preserve and disseminate information, both historic and current, pertaining to railroading in Wisconsin and the Upper Midwest.

-The chapter holds membership meetings on the the first Friday evening of the month (excepting May, July and August) in Fox Point, just north of Milwaukee.
+The chapter holds membership meetings on the the first Friday evening of most months in Fox Point, just north of Milwaukee.
 Meeting programs are presented by leading local railroad historians, photographers, enthusiasts, and people involved with the railroad industry.
 Meetings are always open to the public, and no admission fee is charged.
-Click the "Meetings" menu for details on our next meeting.

 Wisconsin Chapter meetings are held on the first Friday of every month (except July & August), at 7:30 p.m., in the lower level meeting room of the North Shore Congregational Church, 7330 North Santa Monica Boulevard in Fox Point, Wisconsin.
 Click here for a Bing map and directions.

 Our meetings are always open to members and anyone who has an interest in railroad history or today's railroad operations.
 No admission fee is charged.
 If you find yourself aligned with the goals of the chapter, please consider joining.

 During the coronavirus pandemic, we held our meetings remotely, online.
 We continue to stream our meetings via Zoom for the benefit of anyone who cannot attend in-person.
 To be advised of Zoom connection information, and to receive occasional chapter updates, sign up for our email announcements: